 Connecting the Morgan and Morecambe projects to the national grid

-Electricity generated from the offshore wind farms is transported to the existing national electrical transmission network – which is usually called the national grid – using export cables.
+Electricity generated by the Morgan Offshore Wind Project and the Morecambe Offshore Windfarm (Generation Assets) will be transported to the existing national electricity transmission network – which is usually called the national grid – using export cables.

-When they are offshore, these export cables typically run under the seabed wherever possible and once they reach the shore they are usually buried underground.
+When offshore, these export cables typically run under the seabed wherever possible and once onshore they are usually buried underground.

-The power that the Morgan and Morecambe offshore wind farms will generate will go directly into the national grid; the large ‘pot’ of energy that is then distributed to our homes and businesses across the UK.
+The power can then go directly into the national grid; the large ‘pot’ of energy is then distributed to our homes and businesses across the UK.